Types of Degrees General Architecture Majors Are Getting

 Online General Architecture Programs

-In 2018-2019, 153 schools offered a architecture program of some type.
+In the 2020-2021 academic year, 150 schools offered some type of general architecture program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in General Architecture Worth It?